-To initiate the glaciation process, at each gridbox, a minimum ice mass mixing ratio is assumed of where m{i0} is the initial mass of an ice particle and is set to 10^{-12} kg.
+To initiate the glaciation process, at each gridbox, a minimum ice mass mixing ratio is assumed of where $m{i0}$ is the initial mass of an ice particle and is set to $10^{-12}$ kg.
+The glaciation process also can only occur if the temperature is colder than -5°C.

-$$q_i^{min} = \frac{m{i0}N_i}{\rho} \tag{7.73}$$
+$$q_i^{min} = \frac{m{i0}N_i}{\rho} \tag{7.68}$$

 Once the supercooled liquid water reservoir in the cloud is exhausted through the deposition process, there is a complication to consider.
-At the point the cloud becomes completely glaciated, the in-cloud vapour pressure is equal to $e{\rm sl}$.
+At the point the cloud becomes completely glaciated, the in-cloud vapour pressure is equal to $e{\rm sl}$ .
 From this point the ice crystals would continue to grow by deposition of water vapour, until the in-cloud vapour pressure is reduced to the saturation value with respect to ice (or an equilibrium value exceeding the saturation value in the presence of strong updraughts, see Ren and Mackenzie, 2005, for example).
 However, unlike the mixed phase situation, where the "memory" for the vapour reservoir is provided by the prognostic cloud liquid water variable, there is no memory for the water vapour content in the cloudy region of the gridbox to model the deposition process in glaciated clouds.
 So, the new cloud follows the same assumption as before for pure ice cloud (see previous subsection) and the deposition of the remaining water vapour in excess of ice saturation occurs within a single timestep, bringing the cloud to exactly ice saturation.